fluxcd/website/content/en/flux/flux-e2e.md

 The provider will continuously receive events as they happen, and multiple events may be received for the same commit hash.
 The Git providers are configured to update the status only if it has changed.
 This avoids repeatedly spamming the commit status history.

-### Waiting and Health Assessment for Flux Kustomization
+### Waiting and Health Checking for Flux Kustomization

 Kustomize Controller can be configured with or without `spec.wait` which decides whether the `Kustomization` will be considered ready as soon as the resources are applied, or if the Kustomization will not be considered ready until the resources it created are all marked as ready.

-The health checking feature is called [Health Assessment][] in the Flux Kustomization API.
+The health checking feature is called [Health Checks][] in the Flux Kustomization API.

 [Bootstrapping Flux]: #bootstrapping-flux
 [Generating a Flux resource]: #generating-a-flux-resource